 • The ability to contact customers directly from the app, along with being able to send them a reminder for any upcoming jobs.

-While on the surface this might not sound like a lot, it certainly straightens out the mangerial side of running your own business and seems to be something many gas engineers have been after for a while.
+While on the surface this might not sound like a lot, it certainly straightens out the managerial side of running your own business and seems to be something many gas engineers have been after for a while.
 The Gas Safe Register's chief executive Russel Kramer has also stated that more functions are planned to be added to the app over the next few months, including a range of calculation tools for pipe sizing and venting calculation.

 The app is now available for free on both the App store and Google Play, and can be found by searching "gas engineer workspace".
 Once the app is downloaded, users will be invited to login with their Gas Safe Register user ID/license card and password.